ArasLabs/dashboard-customizations/README.md

 ## Credits

-Created by Jillian Jakubowicz for Aras Labs. @JillJakubowicz
+Project updated and expanded by Jillian Jakubowicz for Aras Labs. @JillJakubowicz

+Original Aras Community Project by Aras Corporation Support: **Instructions to Change Font of a Dashboard**

 ## License